mozilla-extensions/firefox-bridge/README.md

 ## Requirements

-- Firefox Nightly or Developer Edition 122+
+- Firefox Nightly or Developer Edition 122+ (for the Firefox extension) or 126+ (to be able to launch pages in Firefox from the chromium extension)
-- Some Chromium browser 88+
+- Some Chromium browser 97+

 ## Development